Duration

 Horse Trekking

-The waterfall is also close to our hosts, Ger, and if his family is willing, we will visit them for a traditional Mongolian BBQ (Khorkhog).
-This is a great way to see how traditional Mongolian nomadic people live, learn a bit about their traditions and customs, and enjoy some local delicacies.
-After our meal, we will return to our ger camp and spend the rest of the evening.
-Relax by the fire, play games and swap stories with your fellow travellers.
+Our nomadic host’s camp is not far from where we are staying, and we will join them for a traditional Mongolian BBQ (Khorkhog).
+This is a great way to see how traditional Mongolian nomadic people live, learn a bit about their traditions and customs, while enjoying some local delicacies.
+After our meal, we will relax by the warmth of the fire, play games and swap stories with one another.
 As night falls, you will be treated to the vast Mongolian night sky.
 On clear nights, you will be able to see the Milky Way as there is next to no light pollution here, and Mongolia’s elevation makes it the perfect place for stargazing.

 Day 4.
-Starting from our host Ger, we will ride across the valley to the Northern side of the Orkhon valley.
+Starting from our host’s ger, we will ride across the valley to the Northern side of the Orkhon valley.
 Here, the river flows, hugging and winding around towering cliffs on its northern shore.
 For most of the day, we will follow it downstream, enjoying the breathtaking scene as the river transitions from deeper pools to shallow rapids.
-Many nomads live in this valley, and we will pass many herds of grazing animals and a few Ger camps along the way.
-It is your typical Mongolian scene and part of a way of life that has been unbroken for thousands of years here.
-Our camp tonight is two kilometres south of the river’s course, but we will follow it for as long as we can before riding to our warm beds and Gers for the evening.
+Many nomads live in this valley, and we will pass many herds of grazing animals and a few ger camps along the way.
+It is your typical Mongolian scene and part of a way of life that has been unbroken for thousands of years.
+Our camp tonight is two kilometres south of the river’s course, but we will follow it for as long as we can before riding to our warm beds and gers for the evening.
 Total riding distance today is roughly 24km.

 Day 5.
-We briefly rejoin the Orkhon River and follow its flow until we reach a grassy valley that heads north to our next camp.
+We rejoin the Orkhon River and follow its flow until we reach a grassy valley that heads north to our next camp.
 A small stream runs through the valley, and rolling hills rise steeply on either side.
 On the Northern slopes, trees creep down the hills, but few make it to the valley’s bottom.
 This is a fantastic place to let loose the reins and let the Mongolian horses show you what they can do.
-Today’s ride is between 20km and 29km, depending on how far we follow the Orkhon and how comfortable the riders are with the longer rides.
+Today’s ride is between 20km and 29km, depending on how far we follow the Orkhon and how comfortable the group is with a longer ride.

 Day 6.
 A change of terrain today as we leave the grassy valleys behind and head into the tree-covered hills.
 Our destination is the remote Tövhön Hiid Monastery.
-Built on a rock outcrop a the top of the mountain with panoramic views of the surrounding landscape.
+Built on a rock outcrop at the top of the mountain with panoramic views of the surrounding landscape.
 It is one of the oldest Buddhist monasteries in Mongolia and served as a retreat for its scholar/ artist founder Zanabazar for over 30 years.
-This time of year, the trees are a collage of greens and yellows, making for a mesmerising scene from the mountain and a pleasant ride to its peak.
+This time of year, the trees are a collage of greens and golden yellows, enhancing the already mesmerising scene from the mountain peak.

 After taking in the view and exploring the monastery, we will continue our ride into the valley on the other side of the hill.
-This valley is sacred as it is part of the pilgrims’ path to the monastery, and many springs well up and feed the stream that flows through this fertile valley.
-At the head of this valley is where we will end our ride and say goodbye to our nomadic hosts, allowing them enough time to make their ride home and us to get to the Tsenker hot springs before dark.
+This valley is sacred as it is part of the pilgrims’ path to the monastery.
+The grass here is allowed to grow long for winter grazing, and many springs well up to feed the stream that flows through this fertile valley.
+Take it all in, as at the head of this valley is where we will end our ride and say goodbye to our nomadic hosts, allowing them enough time to make their ride home and us to get to the Tsenker hot springs before dark.

 Hot Springs and Hustai Nature Reserve